 How is learning analytics used in higher education?

 Learning analytics is an incredibly useful tool in the higher education sphere, especially in our new world of online learning and hybrid learning.
 It allows educators and institutions to learn more about students, including how well they perform, their path through the learning process, and whether courses meet their expectations.
+Some other valuable insights educational institutions can unlock through learning analytics include:- Learning patterns and progress

 - Forecasted academic success